SysKitTeam/docs-point/installation-and-configuration/deploy-to-azure/hardware-software-requirements.md

 ## Azure Virtual Machine Requirements
 ### Software Requirements

-We recommend installing SysKit Point on a Windows Server machine to allow SysKit Point Service to crawl your Office 365 environment continuously.
+We recommend installing SysKit Point on a **Windows Server** machine to allow SysKit Point to scan your Office 365 environment continuously.
 When choosing the Virtual machine image, please note the following:

 * **Windows Server 2012 or newer is required**
 * **Microsoft .NET Framework 4.5 or higher is required**